rmFlynn/RMFlynn/README.md

 ### Hi there 👋 you found my GitHub

-I don't have the time to give this page the love it deserves at the moment, when will I?
+I don't have the time to give this page the love it deserves at the moment.
+When will I have time?
 IDK, Maybe you can hire me and give me a day off, lol.
-In the meantime, checkout my website RMFlynn.co, it's just 'co' com was not available.
+In the meantime, checkout my website RMFlynn.co, it's just 'co' as com was not available.

 ### Here are my quick little answers to GitHub's Q&A: